Teahouse Treks

 Kala Patthar is around 5,545m / 18,192ft.
 It is the highest viewpoint of this itinerary.

-What is the best time for Short Everest Base Camp Trekking?
+What is the best time for Everest Base Camp with Helicopter Return?

 The best time is spring from March to May and autumn from September to November.
 These months usually offer better weather and clearer mountain views.